-Reviewed the Training Plan, the Annual Working Agenda, the Business Plan, the Compliance Checklist, and the Risk Register at each meeting;
+- Reviewed the Training Plan, the Annual Working Agenda, the Business Plan, the Compliance Checklist, and the Risk Register at each meeting; - Reviewed the Terms of Reference for the Plan's sub-committees; - Reviewed the GDPR policy; and - Reviewed the Conflict-of-Interest policy.

-Activities over the Plan Year

-- Reviewed the Terms of Reference for the Plan's sub-committees;

-- Reviewed the GDPR policy; and

-- Reviewed the Conflict-of-Interest policy.

-During the Plan Year, Askin Yasar was appointed as a Company Nominated Trustee Director and Andrew Thomas was appointed as a Member Nominated Trustee Director.
+During the Plan Year, Andrew Howell was appointed as a Company Nominated Trustee Director.
 There is a structured induction process for new Trustee Directors which includes, where required: